edgexfoundry/device-mqtt-go/README.md

 ## Overview
 MQTT Micro Service - device service for connecting a MQTT topic to EdgeX acting like a device/sensor feed.
 ## Usage
-Users can refer to [the document](https://docs.edgexfoundry.org/2.0/examples/Ch-ExamplesAddingMQTTDevice) to learn how to use this device service.
+Users can refer to [this document](https://docs.edgexfoundry.org/2.1/examples/Ch-ExamplesAddingMQTTDevice) to learn how to use this device service.

 ## Community
 - Chat: https://edgexfoundry.slack.com